DCAN-Labs/biceps_cmdln/docs/source/index.rst

 assumes that the path to HCP Connectome Workbench tools are at a specific path within the container and this path will no longer be correct.
 So when running biceps_cmdln you will either want to edit the default wb_command path within the biceps_cmdln function or use the "wb_command_path" flag to provide a new path to wb_command whenever running the application.
+Also if you want to use biceps_cmdln in the GUI mode, then you will need to edit the field handles.paths.wb_command within the settings_make_par_env.m script.
 It is not recommended that you run biceps_cmdln directly in Matlab.
 Rather it is recommended that you only use the singularity code to run biceps_cmdln.

 Ways of running biceps_cmdln